 Roseland · TR2

 We prepare site-specific concept design, planning drawings and supporting documents that give your project the strongest possible chance of consent — and a clear path through Cornwall Council's planning process.
-In Veryan, that work is shaped by the place itself — Veryan is an inland Roseland village famous for its five circular cottages and Norman church, AONB-designated and tightly controlled in design terms, with a building stock that leans toward traditional cob and granite cottages and the famous five round cottages.
+On a Veryan site, the brief always meets the place — Veryan is an inland Roseland village famous for its five circular cottages and Norman church, AONB-designated and tightly controlled in design terms, with a building stock that leans toward traditional cob and granite cottages and modern AONB-sensitive infill.

 - Conservation Area